NateScarlet/graphene-django-tools/docs/optimize.rst

 only

-  a map use graphql field name as key, django queryset ``only`` lookup list as value.
+  A map use graphql field name as key, django queryset ``only`` lookup list as value.

   ``queryset.optimize`` will use all lookup that field appeared in graphql query.

-  lookups that key is ``None`` always used.
+  Lookups that key is ``None`` always used.

+  For not configured field name, value is defaults to single lookup that field name converted to snake case.

 select

-  a map use graphql field name as key, django queryset ``select_related`` lookup list as value.
+  A map use graphql field name as key, django queryset ``select_related`` lookup list as value.

   ``queryset.optimize`` will use all lookup that field appeared in graphql query.

-  lookups that key is ``None`` always used.
+  Lookups that key is ``None`` always used.

 prefetch

-  a map use graphql field name as key, django queryset ``prefetch__related`` lookup list as value.
+  A map use graphql field name as key, django queryset ``prefetch__related`` lookup list as value.

   ``queryset.optimize`` will use all lookup that field appeared in graphql query.

-  lookups that key is ``None`` always used.
+  Lookups that key is ``None`` always used.

 related

-  a map use graphql field name as key, django related query name as value.
+  A map use graphql field name as key, django related query name as value.

   ``queryset.optimize`` will use collect OptimizeOption for that field when field appeared in graphql query then